 State Specific Costs

-The size of bond you’ll need will be based on the gross receipts or the projected sales taxes that you’ll likely pay at the end of the year.
-Some businesses that frequently need surety tax bonds include:
+The size of your bond will be determined by the gross receipts or projected sales taxes you will likely pay at the end of the year.

 Depending on the type of business you own, you may need to obtain a few different sales tax bonds.
 In some states, only a general sales tax bond is needed.
 Before applying for your bond, check with your state, county and city government agencies to verify your specific bonding requirements.

 How Do I Obtain a Sales Tax Surety Bond?